jaalto/project--restricted-shell-rbash/README.rst

 DESCRIPTION
 ===========

+Utility to create restricted shell account using Bash rbash.

 GNU project's Bash running in ``rbash`` mode is a viable choice if you are trying to somewhat contain trusted users.
 This project includes basic files and utility to create a dummy user that only can run